-Mr. Chamberlin asks Applicant if the material is unpainted at the moment.
-Applicant states that the windows are not painted.
-Mr. Chamberlin asks Mr. Knight if the windows would have been ordered from the factory painted, could the Applicant theoretically install factory painted windows.
-Mr. Knight replies no, if the next owner wanted to change the color of the factory windows then that would require specialized treatment from the factory.
-Mr. Knight confirms that this is one of the standards of the Board, in that whether or not a future homeowner can buy commercially available paint products and paint the windows.
-If a homeowner can not paint the windows without voiding the warranty, then Mr. Knight feels that the product is not acceptable for a historic district.
-Mr. Knight continues to state that if a product requires specialized treatment then that imposed cost would be carried on to future homeowners.
+Mr. Chamberlin asked the Applicant if the windows that were installed were unpainted at the moment; the Applicant confirmed they were not painted.
+Mr. Chamberlin asked Mr. Knight if having the factory pre-paint the windows would be acceptable to the Planning Bureau .
+Mr. Knight stated that it would not be acceptable, noting that the next owner may want to change the color of the windows and if they had to send them to the factory to do that, it would not conform to the Board’s previous standards.
+He noted that if a future homeowner could not buy commercially-available paint products and paint the windows without voiding the warranty, then the product is not acceptable for a historic district.
+Mr. Knight stated that if a product requires specialized treatment then that would impose costs to future homeowners.
+He noted that the property needed to be able to adapt and change for new and future property owners.

-Mrs. Gribble asks Mr. Knight if he is aware of evidence to support whether or not painting the windows voids the factory warranty.
-Mr. Knight states that he is not aware of specific evidence, but typically the manufacturer specifically states that painting the product will not void the warranty similar to Fibrex.

-Mrs. Gribble asks the Applicant whether he has any documentation regarding the conditions of the warranty for the product.
-Applicant states that he does not have any specific documentation stating anything regarding whether or not painting the windows would void the warranty.
+Ms. Baldock asked if Mr. Knight saw specific language that the warranty would be voided if it were painted with regular paint.
+He stated that the only reference was in the letter from the manufacturer; he noted that for other materials such as Fibrex, the manufacturer would provide documentation specifically confirming that the material could be painted without voiding the warranty.
+Ms. Baldock asked the Applicant if he had such documentation, and the Applicant responded that he did not.

-Mr. Chamberlin states from his personal experience that the windows would likely need to have specialized treatment to be painted and the typical homeowner would likely not be able to paint the windows with a proper treatment.
-Mr. Knee states that it appears the painting the windows would not void the warranty given that the literature from the manufacturer states how the windows can be painted.
-Mr. Chamberlin states that a tri-sodium phosphate treatment would hurt the window far more than a paint would.
-Mrs. Gribble asks about the temperature range of the material and the color of the paints and how these two variables may alter the integrity of the windows.
+Mr. Chamberlin stated from his personal experience that the windows would likely need to have a professional apply a specialized treatment to be painted, and that the typical homeowner should not be able to paint the windows.
+Mr. Knee stated that it appeared painting the windows would not void the warranty given that the literature from the manufacturer states how the windows can be painted.
+Mr. Chamberlin stated that a tri-sodium phosphate treatment, as recommended in the manufacturer’s letter, would hurt the window far more than paint would.
+Mrs. Gribble noted that the temperature range of the material and the color of the paints may alter the integrity of the windows.

-Mrs. Gribble acknowledges the Applicant’s associate that may be able to address these issues regarding the warranty of the windows.

-Justin Heinly.
-205 Harris Street, Harrisburg PA, 17102 acknowledged his presence.

-Heinly states that he called the manufacturer and stated that they said the windows are able to be painted.
-He stated that they did not indicate that painting the windows would void the warranty.
-Heinly notes about the adaptability of the colors of the windows, and states it is similar to painting brick which requires nasty chemicals to remove.
-He says that the painting of brick is allowed in historic districts which is a substantial change to an historic element.
+Ms. Baldock noted the Applicant had brought an associate to speak on his behalf.
+Mr. Justin Heinly (205 Harris Street, Harrisburg, PA 17102) stated that he called the manufacturer because he had considered this product in the past.
+He stated that the manufacturer recommended the windows be painted, although it was not clear if that meant factory painting or in-situ painting.
+He stated that the manufacturer did not indicate if painting would void the warranty, and that they would often paint the windows to match specifications of a project architect.
+Mr. Heinly stated that he felt painting windows was similar to removing paint from brick, which required “nasty chemicals.”, and noted that HARB had approved the painting of brick in historic districts.

-Mrs. Gribble states that some of the concerns she has had are regarding the sight lines of the frames, sashes, and divided lites of the windows.
-She asks the Applicant whether they are knowledgeable enough to speak about the product.
+Mrs. Gribble noted that some of the concerns she had regarded the sight lines of the frames, sashes, and divided lites of the windows.
+She asks the Applicant whether they are knowledgeable enough to speak about the product, and the Applicant responded that he was not able to do that.

-Mr. Chamberlin asks the Applicant if they are using a one-over-one window pattern.
-Applicant confirms and says yes.
+Mr. Chamberlin asked the Applicant if they were using a one-over-one window pattern; the Applicant confirmed he was.